polkadot-developers/polkadot-docs/develop/blockchains/get-started/build-custom-blockchains.md

 ---
 title: Build Custom Blockchains
-description: TODO
+description: Learn how to build custom blockchains using the Polkadot SDK, focusing on pre-built chain templates for faster development.
 ---

 # Build Custom Blockchains

-The Polkadot SDK provides a set of tools and libraries for building custom blockchains using Substrate, a Rust-based blockchain development framework.
-This guide will provide a step-by-step guide for building a custom blockchain upon pre-built chain templates.

 ## Overview

-Custom blockchains on Polkadot are typically created using Substrate, Polkadot's blockchain development framework.
-Substrate provides a modular structure where different components, known as pallets, are combined to form a custom runtime.
-By using pre-built chain templates, developers can avoid starting from scratch and focus on configuring essential features.
+Building custom blockchains with the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk/tree/master){target=\_blank} allows developers to create specialized blockchain solutions tailored to unique requirements.
+By leveraging [Substrate](https://github.com/paritytech/polkadot-sdk/tree/master/substrate){target=\_blank}—a Rust-based, modular blockchain development framework—the Polkadot SDK provides powerful tools to construct chains that can either stand-alone or connect to Polkadot’s shared security network as parachains.
+This flexibility empowers projects across various sectors to launch blockchains that meet specific functional, security, and scalability needs.

+This guide covers the core steps for building a custom blockchain using the Polkadot SDK, starting from pre-built chain templates.
+These templates simplify development, providing an efficient starting point that can be further customized, allowing you to focus on implementing the features and modules that set your blockchain apart.

-## Starting from Pre-Built Chains
+## Starting from Templates

-For developers looking to deploy a chain quickly, the following templates offer solid starting points:

-- OpenZeppelin Substrate - this chain template includes basic, widely used modules from OpenZeppelin, a familiar name for developers with an Ethereum background
-- Tanssi - offers a streamlined setup and includes pre-configured runtime modules, allowing for quick customization
-- Pop Network - a user-friendly option tailored for new developers, simplifying initial setup with the flexibility to expand with more custom runtime logic

-These templates offer pre-configured environments and can be easily tailored to meet custom requirements.
+Using pre-built templates is an efficient way to begin building a custom blockchain.
+Templates provide a foundational setup with pre-configured modules, letting developers avoid starting from scratch and instead focus on customization.
+Depending on your project’s goals—whether you want a simple test chain, a standalone chain, or a parachain that integrates with Polkadot’s relay chains—there are templates designed to suit different levels of complexity and scalability.

+Within the Polkadot SDK, the following templates are available to get you started:

+- [minimal-template](https://github.com/paritytech/polkadot-sdk/tree/master/templates/minimal){target=\_blank} - includes only the essential components necessary for a functioning blockchain.
+It’s ideal for developers who want to gain familiarity with blockchain basics and test simple customizations before scaling up

+- [solochain-template](https://github.com/paritytech/polkadot-sdk/tree/master/templates/solochain){target=\_blank} - provides a foundation for creating standalone blockchains with moderate features, including a simple consensus mechanism and several core FRAME pallets.
+It’s a solid starting point for developers who want a fully functional chain that doesn’t depend on a relay chain but may scale later

+- [parachain-template](https://github.com/paritytech/polkadot-sdk/tree/master/templates/parachain){target=\_blank} - designed for connecting to Polkadot relay chains like Paseo, Kusama, or Polkadot, this template enables a chain to operate as a parachain.
+For projects aiming to integrate with Polkadot’s ecosystem, this template offers a great starting point

+In addition, several external templates offer unique features and can align with specific use cases or developer familiarity:

+- [OpenZeppelin](https://github.com/OpenZeppelin/polkadot-runtime-templates/tree/main){target=\_blank} - this option offers a flexible starting point with two template variations: the [generic-runtime-template](https://github.com/OpenZeppelin/polkadot-runtime-templates/tree/main/generic-template){target=\_blank}, a minimal setup featuring essential pallets and secure defaults ideal for building a reliable, customizable foundation, and the [evm-runtime-template](https://github.com/OpenZeppelin/polkadot-runtime-templates/tree/main/evm-template){target=\_blank}, which provides EVM compatibility for seamless migration of Solidity contracts or EVM-based dApps, it’s well-suited for developers familiar with Ethereum looking to leverage Substrate.

+- [Tanssi](https://github.com/moondance-labs/tanssi/tree/master/container-chains/runtime-templates){target=\_blank} - provides developers with pre-built templates that can help accelerate the process of creating appchain

+- [Pop Network](https://learn.onpop.io/appchains/pop-cli/new#templates){target=\_blank} - designed with user-friendliness in mind, Pop Network offers an approachable starting point for new developers, with a simple CLI interface for creating appchains

+Choosing the suitable template depends on your project’s unique requirements, level of customization, and integration needs.
+Starting from a template speeds up development and enables you to focus on implementing your chain’s unique features rather than the foundational blockchain setup.

 ## High-Level Steps to Build a Custom Chain

-- Set Up the Development Environment - install Rust, the language used for Substrate, and set up necessary dependencies.
-This ensures compatibility with Substrate and enables smooth development
+To build a custom blockchain using the Polkadot SDK, there exist some general steps to follow:

+Building a custom blockchain with the Polkadot SDK involves several core steps, from environment setup to deployment.
+Here’s a breakdown of each stage:

+- **Set up the development environment** - install Rust and configure all necessary dependencies to work with the Polkadot SDK (for more information, check the [Install Polkadot SDK dependencies](TODO:update-path){target=\_blank} page).
+Ensuring your environment is correctly set up from the start is crucial for avoiding compatibility issues later

-- Clone the Chain Template - begin by downloading the code for one of the pre-built chain templates.
-Each template offers a slightly different configuration and setup, allowing developers to choose a foundation that aligns with their project goals
+- **Clone the chain template** - start by downloading the code for one of the pre-built templates that best aligns with your project needs.
+Each template offers a different configuration, so select one based on your chain’s intended functionality and scalability requirements

-- Define Custom Modules - with the template cloned, explore the runtime configuration to customize the chain’s core logic.
-Polkadot uses modular components called pallets, which define blockchain features like account balances, transaction processing, and governance.
-Common pallets like Balances and Sudo can be configured or customized based on project needs
+- **Define your chain's custom logic** - with your chosen template, check the runtime configuration to customize the chain’s functionality.
+Polkadot’s modular “pallet” system lets you to easily add or modify features like account balances, transaction handling, and staking.
+Creating custom pallets to implement unique features and combining them with existing ones enables you to define the unique aspects of your chain

-- Set Initial Storage Values chain initialization settings, including initial balances, validator lists, and other state configurations, are typically defined in a JSON file.
-For simple or early-stage chains, a human-readable format suffices.
-For long-lived or production chains, it’s advisable to use a "raw" format to ensure consistency across runtime upgrades
+- **Test and debug** - testing is essential to ensure your custom chain works as intended.
+Conduct unit tests for individual pallets and integration tests for interactions between pallets

-- Compile and Launch - after finalizing the runtime setup and initial configuration, compile the blockchain to prepare it for deployment.
-This will generate the necessary executable to run a node.
-Running a node locally allows developers to test the chain’s behavior and verify that modules work as expected
+- **Compile** - after finalizing and testing your custom configurations, compile the blockchain to generate the necessary executable files for running a node.
+Run the node locally to validate that your customizations work as expected and that your chain is stable and responsive

-- Deploy to a Testnet or Mainnet - once testing is complete, the chain is ready for deployment.
-Developers can launch their chain on a local network, testnet, or Polkadot parachain slot depending on project requirements.
-Deploying on a testnet is recommended initially to monitor performance, confirm stability, and gather feedback.
+- **Deploy to a testnet or mainnet** - once testing is complete, deploy your chain to a live environment.
+Depending on your project’s goals, you can start with a testnet to monitor performance and gather feedback or launch directly on a mainnet

-## Testing and Iteration

-Before final deployment, thorough testing is crucial.
-Validate that modules and configurations work together correctly and confirm that initial state values and storage items are accurate.
-Testing in a controlled environment will help identify potential issues and ensure that the blockchain operates smoothly post-deployment.
+Each of these steps is designed to build on the last, helping ensure that your custom blockchain is functional, optimized, and ready for deployment within the Polkadot ecosystem or beyond.

 ## Monitoring and Maintenance

 After deployment, regular monitoring and maintenance are essential to ensure that the chain is functioning as expected.
-Polkadot provides various tools and resources to help developers monitor the chain's performance, identify issues, and troubleshoot problems.
+Developers need to be able to monitor the chain's performance, identify issues, and troubleshoot problems.
+Key activities include tracking network health, node performance, and transaction throughput.
+It's also essential to test the blockchain’s scalability under high load and perform security audits regularly to prevent vulnerabilities.
+By staying proactive with monitoring, developers can ensure optimal performance, resolve issues swiftly, and continue improving the chain over time.